I caught myself doing it again today.

 The Memory System

-Every decision gets written to daily markdown files in human-readable format.
+Every decision gets written to memory/YYYY-MM-DD.md in human-readable markdown.

-Once a week, she distills the daily notes into long-term memory for persistent retention.
+Once a week, she distills the daily notes into MEMORY.md for long-term retention.

 Here's the thing: she restarts every session.
 Fresh context window.
 Clean slate.